pluralsh/documentation/pages/plural-features/flows/scm-webhooks-and-pr-linking.md

 # Overview

 Plural utilizes SCM (Source Control Management) webhooks to monitor pull request events and integrate with your development workflow.
-This allows Plural Flows to automatically link associated pull requests, providing seamless tracking and visibility.
+This allows Plural Flows to automatically link associated pull requests, enabling codebase root cause investigation in light of an alert or other issue.

 ## Setting up SCM Webhooks